30 Fall Porch Decor Ideas for Autumn Curb Appeal

 3. Swap Out Those Summer Cushions

 Your palm leaf-printed outdoor cushions don’t exactly scream ‘Fall is Here!!!’
 So, swap them out for burnt orange.
-This two-piece cushion from Breakwater Bay is made from premium foam and covered in sunbrella fabric, making it UV resistant.
+This two-piece cushion set from Arden Selections is made from premium foam and covered in sunbrella fabric, making it UV resistant.

 4. Then, Add Some Decorative Throw Pillows

 While you’re at it, you might as well deck out the comfiest part of your porch with decorative throw pillows, too.
-We like this cheerful plaid design that comes in two variations on the official color scheme of the season: orange and black.
+We like this buffalo check design that comes in three different sizes.

 5. Pot Some Mums